videolan/vlc-ios/README.md

 # VLC for iOS & tvOS

-This repository has the source code of VLC for iOS and tvOS application.
+This is the official mirror repository of VLC for iOS and tvOS application.

 It's currently written in Objective-C / Swift and uses [VLCKit](https://code.videolan.org/videolan/VLCKit), a libvlc wrapper.